 Originally from New England, Phil grew up in California where he began his first painting experience with oils after being inspired by the works of other painters.
 Primarily self-taught, Phil continued to study and develop his techniques until an opportunity to move to Alaska brought about more artistic challenges.
 From an artist’s perspective, he acquired a deep appreciation for the wilderness and scenic wonders of that rugged landscape before moving back to the New England of his youth.
 Working both in the studio and outdoors en plein air, he draws on his inspiration from the effects of light and shadow on the natural landscape using a combination of brush and painting knife techniques to create his oils paintings.

-This program is free and open to the public.
-However, registration is REQUIRED due to space limitations.
-You can register for this event by calling 673-2288, emailing firstname.lastname@example.org or by visiting our website at www.amherstlibrary.org and selecting the “Community Services” tab, then click on drop down “Sign-Up for Programs.”
+All programs in the Quintessential New England series for adults are free and open to the public.
+Registration is REQUIRED for each program due to space limitations.
+You can register for these events by calling 673-2288, emailing firstname.lastname@example.org or by visiting our website at www.amherstlibrary.org and selecting the “Community Services” tab, then click on drop down “Sign-Up for Programs.”